Hoblovski/rt64/README.md

 # BUGS
 For now it's a little messy on `int/unsigned/u32/u64/usize`.

+Makefile does not account for changes in .h files.

 # DEBUG
 ## addr2line
 Add a NPD on main, and it'll show